 Find out more about rehabilitation medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for rehabilitation medicine in 2019 is Health Education West Midlands.
+The lead recruiter for rehabilitation medicine in 2020 is West Midlands.

 |Health Education West Midlands|